wloderhose/hip-pager-bot/README.md

 ### hipbot.onBlank(callback)

-Set a function to fire everytime the bot is message with a blank message.
+Set a function to fire every time the bot is mentioned with a blank message.

  - `callback` Function in the form of `function(roomJid, fromName, callback)`
  	- `roomJid` The jid of the HipChat room